eToro vs Interactive Brokers

 • Trader Workstation (TWS): the industry-standard terminal for serious investors.

-• Advanced screeners, scanners, and portfolio analytics.
+• Advanced screeners, scanners, and portfolio analytics across all asset classes.

 • Paper trading account for simulated practice.